 Fried grasshoppers in Bangkok.
 Image credit: Thomas Schoch, CC-BY-SA

-If you ever decide to holiday in Thailand, be prepared to snack on one of these bad boys.
-Once the speedy little hoppers have been caught, they’re nicely seasoned with salt and pepper and a bit of chilli… and they’re certainly juicy!
+If you ever decide to holiday in Thailand, be prepared to snack on one of these delights!
+Once the speedy little hoppers have been caught, they’re seasoned with salt and pepper and a bit of chilli.

 Horse meat Sashimi in Japan.
 Image credit: Igorberger, CC-BY-SA 3.0

 In Japan they call this dish of raw horse meat ‘cherry blossom meat’ and it’s served either on its own or as part of a sushi dish.
-It’s said to be low in calories and low in fat, so at least if you brave it you’ll know it’s doing you some good.
+It’s said to be low in calories and low in fat.

-Southern-fried rattlesnake is a favourite in the bottom half of the United States.
+Southern-fried rattlesnake is a favourite in the southern states of America.
 You’re supposed to boil the meat before dipping it in egg and covering it in a seasoned salt mix, flour and breadcrumbs.
 Then you just pop it in the deep fat fryer and you’re ready to start crunching away.

 5) Guinea pigs